Blue-infosec/MimikatzHoneyToken/README.md

 Recommendations:

 - Create IDS rules looking for traffic using the fake user and password.
 Also, consider creating IDS rules looking for the NTLM hash of the fake user.
 - Create log alarms looking for failed log on attempts from this user account.
+This can be achieved by sending event ID 4625 to a SIEM or use Microsoft Event Forwarding (server is free if you have a spare license of Server 2008 R2 or higher) or even use something like an ELK Stack or SecurityOnion to send the logs to
-- Send event ID 4625 to a SIEM or use Microsoft Event Forwarding (server is free if you have a spare license of Server 2008 R2 or higher) or even use something like an ELK Stack or SecurityOnion to send the logs to (Sample script found in repository at https://github.com/SMAPPER/MimikatzHoneyToken/blob/master/powershell_alert.ps1)
+Alert sample script found in repository at https://github.com/SMAPPER/MimikatzHoneyToken/blob/master/powershell_alert.ps1.
+This could be used to regularly check for use of honeytoken and email if found.

 Check out the wiki for more information on how to use: https://github.com/SMAPPER/MimikatzHoneyToken/wiki